-Most men fall into either one of two camps.
-There are those who love summer for the simplicity of throwing on shorts and a T-shirt, and then there are those who start getting all giddy at the mere mention of the L word – that’s layering, in case you were unsure.
+Most men fall into one of two camps.
+There are those who love summer for the simplicity of throwing on shorts and a T-shirt, and then there are those who get all giddy at the mere mention of the L-word (that’s layering, in case you were unsure.)

 The shacket: awful name, excellent layering piece.
-Part way between a shirt and a jacket (if you hadn’t guessed), it’s a solid example of when refusing to take sides isn’t maddeningly annoying.
+Part way between a shirt and a jacket, it’s a solid example of when refusing to take sides isn’t maddeningly annoying.
 It’s the opposite, in fact.

-The jury is still out the exact definition of a shacket (and what separates it from an overshirt), but in our book, the best iterations are made from materials heavier than an Oxford button-down to fend off the chill, but still retain the long-sleeved shirt’s slimline cut.
-It’s essentially two items of clothing for the price of one (so we can buy twice as many, right?).
+The jury is still out on the exact definition of a shacket (and what separates it from an overshirt), but in our book, the best iterations are made from materials heavier than an Oxford button-down to fend off the chill, but still retain the long-sleeved shirt’s slim cut.
+It’s essentially two items of clothing for the price of one (so we can buy twice as many, right?)

-Nick Passmore, creative director at premium high-street brand Whistles, reckons this layering piece is something of a silver bullet for unpredictable weather.
+The shacket is also something of a silver bullet for unpredictable weather according to Whistles creative director Nick Passmore.
 “A wool shacket, in particular, is warm enough to be worn on its own, yet slim enough to fit under a coat.”

 How you style yours all comes down to the weather.
-On milder days, try wearing it open over a simple crew neck T-shirt (it can always be buttoned or zipped up when that midday pint turns into a night session).
+On milder days, try wearing it open over a crew neck T-shirt.
 Then, once we reach the thick of autumn, deploy it over a thinner shirt and T-shirt, or (if you’re a certified statement-maker) over a lightweight roll neck jumper.

-That whole ‘grandad chic’ thing (if it was, in fact, ever a ‘thing’) passed a long time ago, but that’s no reason to force the cardigan into early retirement.
-As long as you leave stuffing tissues up the sleeve to the free bus pass brigade, this design can be a layering god-send.
+Even if you’re not into the whole ‘grandad chic’ thing, that’s no reason to force the cardigan into early retirement.
+As long as you leave stuffing tissues up the sleeve to the free bus pass brigade, the design can be a layering god-send.

 “Merino’s an active fibre – it reacts to changes in body temperature, keeping you warm on crisp autumnal days, and cool if the weather is unseasonably warm,” says the design team at Sunspel, a label celebrated as much for its knits as its sea island cotton T-shirts.
 “Your knit should be light enough to pull on over a T-shirt or layer under a coat when it gets colder.”

-With that versatility comes a range of ways to wear the cardigan (all of which, thankfully, are more Kurt Cobain than about-to-kick-the-bucket).
+With that versatility comes a range of ways to wear the cardigan.
 A neutral example works well to add ballast to a shirt and tie combination when it’s not quite coat weather yet.
-But equally, options in a medium weight and with a shawl collar look great layered over a simple T-shirt or grandad collar shirt.
+But equally, options in a medium weight and with a shawl collar look great layered over a T-shirt or grandad collar shirt.

 The problem when something is sleeveless, padded and intended for country pursuits or sports, is that the odds are instantly stacked against it, irrespective of how handy it may be for layering.
 But despite all that, the gilet has firmly infiltrated men’s autumn/winter wardrobes.

 Fit and weight are crucial in bringing this piece into play – go too chunky, and you’re basically The Michelin Man, err too tight, and nothing will fit underneath.
-In a win for fashion and function, this year’s best gilets have got that midweight construction and aesthetics down (oh, and some are also actually filled with down), making them ideal for sliding underneath a suit jacket or as an easily removable top layer over a thick gauge jumper.
+In a win for fashion and function, the best gilets have got that midweight construction and aesthetics down, making them ideal for sliding underneath a suit jacket or as an easily removable top layer over a thick gauge jumper.

-Don’t be shy of bold colour either, as this can pay dividends for your layering prowess.
+Don’t be shy of bold colours either, as this can pay dividends for your layering prowess.
 “You should choose a colour that complements your existing wardrobe.
-That doesn’t necessarily mean neutral or boring though; an orange or bright red gilet can be a great way to add colour and flair to an otherwise pared-back look”.
+That doesn’t necessarily mean neutral or boring though; an orange or bright red gilet can be a great way to add interest to an otherwise pared-back look”.

 The Denim Jacket